permutationlock/ztrait/doc/patterns.md

 return type of `Server.pollForEvent` and the definition of `Server.Event`.

-Obviously not a big deal in this simple case, but would be nice to have the type requirements available right near the function signature.
+Obviously this is not a big deal in our case, but it would be nice to have the type requirements available right near the function signature.

-## Use a context pointer and function parameters
+## Use a context pointer and take functions as parameters

-If we want to be clear about what the caller should provide, we could instead take the functions that will be called on `handler` as separate parameters.
+If we want to be clear about what the caller should provide, we could instead take each of the functions that will be called on `handler` as separate parameters.

 ```Zig